csinva/neuronforest-analysis-scripts/README.md

 **Compliling clib**
 In the src directory:
-g++ -Wall -shared -fPIC -o libctest.so ctest.cpp (libctest.so must be under src)
+g++ -Wall -shared -fPIC -o libctest.so clib.cpp (libctest.so must be under src)